 Another 500 metres or so and we were at the JSA.
 But not before the bus almost broke down as we pig-rooted our way up the incline preceding it.
-I tell you what, it’s no wonder cars in North Korea barely run, the drivers have very little respect for a manual transmission.
+I tell you what, it’s no wonder cars in North Korea barely run, the drivers here have very little respect for manual transmission.

 We are dropped off behind the Panmungak Hall.

 This is the large white building that faces you if you were visiting the JSA from the South Korean side.
 Both South Korean and American guides previously enjoyed toying with tourists by telling them this building was a farce, a fake front just like a movie prop.
 This is because from your vantage point in South Korea you can’t see whether the building has any depth.
 So, if there was any doubt in your mind I can confirm with authority that it’s indeed a brick and mortar establishment with a heap of rooms.

 Upon disembarking, we are instructed to walk single file once again.
 It’s very organised and official.

 First impression: It’s incredibly peaceful and relaxed here at the JSA.
 Serene really.
 It’s silent, and their best landscapers have left their mark as it’s now a beautified tourist landing pad.
 Unless you knew prior, you wouldn’t have an inkling of the surrounding dangers.